losrobbos/databases-getting-started/MONGODB_GUIDE.md

 Afterwards try to startup the MongoDB service with the provided instructions.

-Once you can successfully run the command "mongo" in the terminal and it runs without error, you have done it!
+Once you can successfully run the command `mongo` in the terminal and it runs without error, you have done it!

-After you run "mongo" you will be in the so called "Mongo Shell".
-Here you can execute commands against the database.
-To quit simply type "exit" and hitting Enter or just type CTRL+C.
+After you run "mongo" you will be in the so called <b>Mongo Shell</b>.

+Here you can execute commands directly against your database.

+To quit the Mongo Shell simply type "exit" and hit Enter.

+Or just type CTRL+C like you do for any other terminal program.

 ##### Troubleshooting